A Dimension-Insensitive Algorithm for Stochastic Zeroth-Order Optimization: Introduction

-All the assumptions above are common in the ZOO literature (see \cite{ghadimi2013stochastic,balasubramanian2018zeroth,nesterov2017random}).
+Assumptions \ref{sample simulation} through \ref{Lipschitz} above are common in the ZOO literature (See \cite{ghadimi2013stochastic,balasubramanian2018zeroth,nesterov2017random}).
 Assumption \ref{sample simulation} allows for the availability of a simulator to generate sample scenarios of the random vector $\xi$.
 Assumption \ref{assumption oracle} concerns the algorithmic oracle.
-By this assumption, we may only have access to noisy objective values, i.e., inexact zeroth-order information of $F$.
+By this assumption, we may only have access to noisy objective values $f(\xbf,\xi)$, i.e., inexact zeroth-order information of $F$, for a given tuple of function input $(\xbf,\xi)$.
 No higher-order information, such as gradient or hessian, is available.
-Meanwhile, Assumptions \ref{mean and variance} and \ref{Lipschitz} require $f(\,\cdot\,,\xi)$ to be differentiable and its gradient to be Lipschitz continuous.
+Assumption \ref{mean and variance} stipulates that $\nabla f(\,\cdot\,,\xi)$ is an unbiased estimator of $\nabla F$ with a bounded variance.
+Assumption \ref{Lipschitz} requires $f(\,\cdot\,,\xi)$ to be differentiable and its gradient to be Lipschitz continuous.
+A well-known inequality as an immediate result of this assumption is that, for almost every $\xi\in\Theta$, and for all $\xbf,\,\ybf\in\R^d$:

+Assumption \ref{bounded} imposes the boundedness of an optimal solution.
+While this assumption also holds for many problems in practice, we are particularly interested in scenarios where the problem dimensionality $d$ is very large compared to $R$; that is, $R\ll d$.
+In this case, Assumption \ref{bounded} is also referred to as the weak sparsity condition by \cite{negahban2012unified,li2018minimax} in statistics and inverse problems, which is an extension to the conventional sparsity.
+Indeed, when the optimal solution $\xbf^*$ is a sparse element of a hypercube (that is, $\xbf^*\in[-r,\,r]^d:\,\Vert\xbf^*\Vert_0=s\ll d$ for some non-negative integer $s$ and some scalar\footnote{Here $\Vert\cdot\Vert_0$ denotes the number of nonzero entries of ``$\,\cdot\,$''.} $r>0$), we may see that weak sparsity easily holds when the traditional sparsity holds, as $R=s\cdot r\ll d$.

+However, our results to be presented subsequently may not be advantageous when $R$ is large or even comparable with $d$.
+Admittedly, one may argue that, regardless of how large $R$ is, we can always introduce a change of variables $\zbf:=\xbf/C_R$, for some quantity $C_R$ dependent only on $R$, such that $\zbf$ becomes the actual vector of decision variables and $\Vert \zbf\Vert_1$ is small (thus, weak sparsity still holds for $\zbf$).
+However, readers are reminded that such rescaling may undesirably affect both the variance $\sigma^2$ in Assumption \ref{mean and variance} and the Lipschitz constant $L$ in Assumption \ref{Lipschitz} --- both $\sigma^2$ and $L$ will grow polynomially in $C_R$ after the rescaling.

+Some of our results will be additionally contingent upon the assumptions of strong convexity and (the traditional) sparsity as below: